-EH: They did--one day.
+EH: They did: one day.
 One day for the chocolate milk.
 My grandmother was a little upset that I made that promise, but it was only for a day so she went along with that.

 INTERVIEWER: So you may have addressed this already, too, but the Living History Project is being developed as a way to preserve the day-to-day activities that seem sort of ordinary in the moment, but become extraordinary as time passes and things change.
 Can you share an ordinary day-to-day story that will show the neighborhood’s extraordinary qualities?

 As I grew up older, my grandmother was very involved in the African-American community.
-She was involved in the NAACP; at the time there wasn’t an Urban League, but she was involved with another club called the Mary Bethune Club.
+She was involved in the NAACP.
+At the time there wasn’t an Urban League, but she was involved with another club called the Mary Bethune Club.
 And like I say, very actively involved in the community.
 Those organizations are still going on, and I can remember being able to go to the meetings they were having, as a teenager.

-And that just really sparked my interest in things that were going on in the Madison community and in the world.
-And like I say, those organizations are still going on.
-So I just really felt, as a teenager, being a part of what was going on in my own city, in my own little area, by being part of these organizations with my grandmother.
+And just really sparked my interest in things that were going on in the Madison community and in the world.
+And like I say, again, those organizations are still going on.
+So I just really felt, as a teenager, being a part of what was going on in my own city, in my own little area, by being a part of these organizations with my grandmother.